Mandela Barnes: Tenure

 Barnes was appointed chair of the governor's task force on climate change in October 2019.
 In December 2020, the task force released its report containing 55 policy recommendations to address climate change in the state.
 For the 2020 Democratic National Convention in Milwaukee, he served as a vice chair of both the convention and the host committee.

 In the first two months of his term, Barnes faced criticism for having logged more hours of security protection than the last lieutenant governor had in all of 2018, although Governor Evers's office approved the additional security.
 In August 2022, the issue resurfaced when Barnes (now three years into his tenure) had reportedly used ten times as many security hours as his predecessor, who had declined security while doing personal tasks and did not run for the Senate while in office.

 In 2019, Barnes gave the Working Families Party response to the State of the Union address.

 On August 24, 2020, the day after the shooting of Jacob Blake, in Kenosha, Wisconsin, Barnes said it was "not an accident", and "This wasn't bad police work.
 This felt like some sort of vendetta taken out on a member of our community."
 On January 5, 2021, he condemned the district attorney's decision not to prosecute the officers who shot Blake, tweeting, "The non-prosecuting DAs are as negligent as the officers in these situations".

-2022 U.S. Senate campaign
+2022 US Senate campaign

-On July 20, 2021, Barnes announced his candidacy for United States Senate in the 2022 election, contesting the seat held by Ron Johnson.
+On July 20, 2021, Barnes announced his candidacy for the United States Senate in the 2022 election, contesting the seat held by Ron Johnson.
 Barnes was the eighth person to enter the race for the Democratic nomination.
 By July 29, 2022, all of Barnes's major competitors had withdrawn from the race and endorsed him, leaving his way clear to be the presumptive Democratic nominee.

 Barnes and Johnson had the first of their two scheduled debates on October 7, 2022, in Milwaukee.

-In the general election, Johnson defeated Barnes.
+In the general election, Johnson narrowly defeated Barnes.
 If elected, Barnes would have become the first black person to represent Wisconsin in the U.S. Senate.
+For his loss, his campaign and other Democratic strategists blamed Barnes' relative political inexperience, his vulnerability on policing and crime, the advantage of his opponent's incumbency, and that his campaign was outspent $64 million to $56 million after he was nominated.

+Post-lieutenant gubernatorial career

+In February 2023, Barnes launched The Long Run PAC to help the U.S. political campaigns of "pro-democracy" Democratic candidates who are young, persons of color, members of the LGBTQ community, and/or have working class backgrounds.